 Lastly, while we’re all for getting up in the morning and letting the wind blow you where it will, in NYC it pays to make even a loose plan.
 Get a free tourist map and plan your day according to the location of the attraction(s) you want to see.
 You won’t spend your day doubling back or wasting time on transport.

-Do you have any tips for how to do New York on a budget?
+Do you have any suggestions to add to our list of ways to save money on travel to New York?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock